 bears much fruit; for without Me you can do nothing.”
 John 15:5

-I was in my third “desert wilderness” journey with God when I asked Him if this was another “Job story” He was taking me through because it had all the earmarks of one.
+I was in my third “desert wilderness” journey when I asked God if this was another “Job story” He was taking me through- it had all the earmarks of one.
 Immediately, I heard in my spirit, “This isn’t a Job story, it’s a pruning story.”
-I wondered what exactly that meant.
+I wondered what exactly that meant but quickly found out.